mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the signature on the message,  then updates its state as follows:

-* If the `index` value is equal to the size of the group, increment the size of the group, and extend the tree and roster accordingly
+* If the `index` value is equal to the size of the group, increment the size of the group, and extend the tree accordingly
 * Verify the signature on the included UserInitKey; if the signature verification fails, abort
 * Generate a WelcomeInfo object describing the state prior to the